 Why go: This quaint town is a great place to stop for a meal or overnight, especially if you want to see Railtown 1897 State Historic Park where a number of Hollywood movies were filmed.

 Tip: Afterwards, head to Bear Tent Brewing Co., browse shops like Tiny Birds Tiny Bees and Nest & Nook or head to Arthur Michaels Vineyard & Winery or Gianelli Vineyards’ tasting room five miles from downtown.
 Spend the night at the Jamestown Hotel, which is on Main Street.
 Recently remodeled with free Wi-Fi in every room, the hotel was built in 1919 and offers great customer service.

 7. Indigeny Reserve

-Why go: Founded by Jay and Judy Watson who opened their doors to the public in 2012, the Watsons produce hard ciders, brandy and vodkas that you can sample in the tasting room.
+Why go: Founded by Jay and Judy Watson who opened their doors to the public in 2012, the Watsons produce hard ciders, brandy and vodkas that you can sample in their sustainably built tasting room.

 Tip: Bring a picnic to eat amid 160 acres of organic apple orchards and hiking trails.

 This local ski area, formerly known as Dodge Ridge Ski Resort, is the closest one to the Bay area.
 You can avoid the traffic of Lake Tahoe as well as crowded lift lines when you ski or snowboard here.
 Opened in 1950, today there are 67 trails and 12 lifts.
 It’s located 30 miles east of Sonora, Calif., and near Pinecrest, Calif.